Authentication

 Where:

-• username is the username of the user on behalf of which the connected app will authenticate and perform actions
+client_idis the connected app's consumer keyusernameis the username of the user on behalf of which the connected app will authenticate and perform actionsprivate_keyis the path to the RSA private key file (must be in PEM format)

-You can optionally provide private_key_passphrase (if the private key is encrypted) and timeout (if you set connected app timeout) parameters.
+You can optionally provide private_key_passphrase (if the private key is encrypted)

 Warning

 The JWT Bearer Flow requires PyJWT and cryptography libraries to be installed.
-You can install them using pip install aiosalesforce[jwt].

 How to configure a connected app to use JWT Bearer Flow?